uga-libraries/born-digital-accessioning/appraisal.md

 * Do not assume that unlabeled media are blank unless they are sealed in their original packaging.

 * This process can continue as the media are first connected to the quarantine computer for [virus scanning](./virus-scanning.md).
-If media are discovered to be blank, they can be appraised out prior to assigning a DMID.
+If media are discovered to be blank, they should be appraised out prior to assigning a DMID.

 * Files that are retained during media appraisal can still be appraised out later on.